Perch icon

 Ads that are actually useful

 We realize "useful ads" sounds like an oxymoron, but it's possible.
 Google, for example, built the most successful ad system in history while making ad quality a top priority.
-The did it by clearly delineating ads from organic search results and penalizing irrelevant or annoying ads with higher advertising costs.
-Of course, there's a balance between ad quality and profitability, and since the founders left, Google seems to have made profitability a larger priority.
-But for a while, Google demonstrated that ad quality and profitability can both be maintained at exceedingly high levels if the founders take a long-term view and commit to the principle that ads should be useful.
-Perch is committed to this principle and will take the same long-term view Google did in the early days.
+They did it by clearly delineating ads from organic search results and penalizing irrelevant or annoying ads with higher advertising costs.

 Sharing revenue with writers

 Perch is paving the way for a world where reading is completely free and writers are compensated fairly.
-If this interests you, consider joining our team as a Founding Designer or Founding Engineer.
+If this interests you, consider joining our team as a Product Designer, Product Engineer or Machine Learning Engineer.